Fear of Driving on Highways, Overpasses, and Bridges

 I have observed driving phobias forming in one of two ways.

-- A driver experiences an acute high stress event.
-This could include an injury auto accident, an accident where the motorist feared that they would die or any other driving related situation where the fear of injury or death was extreme.
+- A driver experiences an acute high-stress event.
+This could include an injury auto accident, an accident where the motorist feared that they would die, or any other driving-related situation where the fear of injury or death was extreme.
 This could include one's car being caught in high water for example.

-When this happens, the alarm center of the midbrain becomes conditioned to set of the alarm if any reminder of that stressful event takes place.
+When this happens, the alarm center of the midbrain becomes conditioned to set off the alarm if any reminder of that stressful event takes place.
 From that point on, the midbrain makes a mistake and sets off a false alarm response in those driving conditions.
 Your sympathetic nervous system is activated and you begin to feel all of those unpleasant symptoms of "fight-or-flight" that you associate with the fear of driving.
 A driving phobia is born.

-How to Overcome Driving Phobias (Vehophobia)
+How to Overcome Driving Phobias (Vehophobia Treatment)